adxl/MongoQE/README.md

 ## HOW TO INSTALL

-1- Download the project.
+1- Download the ZIP.
-2- Extract the file.
+2- Extract it.
 3- cd to MongoQE folder.
 4- Run "install.sh"